Train travel to:

 It used to be possible to go to Israel by sea from Greece, then travel overland from Jerusalem to Amman.
 However, all ferries from Piraeus via Cyprus to Haifa in Israel were suspended in 2001 and show no signs of restarting.

-A daily long-distance bus leaves Amman (JETT terminal) at 03:00, taking some 19 hours to reach Cairo.
-It is run by Jordan Express Tourist and Transport Co (JETT), telephone Amman 662722, fax 601507.
+An air-conditioned bus leaves Amman (JETT terminal) on Tuesdays, Thursdays, Saturdays & Sundays at 14:00, taking some 20 hours to reach Cairo.
+Fare 75.5 JD (about £69 or $102).
+It is run by Jordan Express Tourist Transportation (JETT), www.jett.com.jo, telephone Amman 662722, fax 601507.
 This bus crosses Israel - remember that you won't be able to re-enter Syria with any sign of a visit to Israel in your passport.

-It's also possible to travel from Jordan to Egypt avoiding Israel, using a ferry.
-Here are details for the southbound journey - details for the northbound journey are shown on the Egypt page.
+You can travel from Jordan to Egypt without going via Israel, using a ferry.
+Here are details southbound - for the northbound journey see the Egypt page.

 Recommended guidebooks